Curved Page Divider

 Homeschooling and how to help your foster child succeed

-In these unprecedented times in the Commonwealth of Virginia, the majority of parents, including foster parents and foster families, birth parents or biological parents, and adoptive parents are now faced with the task of remote learning and homeschooling their children at least for the first nine weeks of the fall semester.
+In these unprecedented times in the Commonwealth of Virginia, the majority of parents, including foster parents and foster families, birth parents or biological parents, and adoptive parents, are now faced with the task of remote learning and homeschooling their children at least for the first nine weeks of the fall semester.
 Many first-time foster parents who have recently opened their homes to children aged from early childhood to high school age are also facing this unprecedented task.
-In some regions of the state, schools have already started the 2020-2021 academic year.

-In addition to the school’s divisions providing your child with some type of device, if requested, such as a laptop or Chromebook, your child’s teacher will likely provide you with a work packet, curriculum notebooks, jump drives, school supplies, etc. These items are designed to assist you in navigating the distance or e-learning experience with your child.
+In addition to the school’s divisions providing your child with a device, if requested, such as a laptop or Chromebook, your child’s teacher will likely provide you with a work packet, curriculum notebooks, jump drives, school supplies, etc. These items are designed to assist you in navigating the distance or e-learning experience with your child.

-To reduce the stress or anxieties in both you and your child, due to the increased need for you to be more engaged in the child’s learning more than ever, you may need guidance on how to structure the day or how to teach specific concepts to your child.
+To reduce stress or anxiety for both you and your child, given the increased need for you to be more engaged in your child’s learning than ever, you may need guidance on how to structure the day or teach specific concepts to your child.

-Dr. Linda Carling, Associate Research Scientist at the Johns Hopkins University School of Education Center for Technology in Education, defines “engagement” as the amount and quality of time students spend on distance based learning activities.
+Dr. Linda Carling, Associate Research Scientist at the Johns Hopkins University School of Education Center for Technology in Education, defines “engagement” as the amount and quality of time students spend on distance-based learning activities.
 According to Dr. Carling, distance learning activities can be a synchronous (real-time) learning experience.
-Students have some scheduled online interaction with a teacher or group or asynchronous (not in real-time) learning experience where students interact with online resources at their own pace.
+Students have scheduled online interaction with a teacher or group, or an asynchronous (non-real-time) learning experience in which students interact with online resources at their own pace.

-Dr. Carling explains that regardless of the mode of delivery, many students are asked to be engaged in a new way.
-Teachers might hold live, or video-recorded class lectures or activities, or perhaps parents are given digital learning resources to work through with their children.
+Dr. Carling explains that, regardless of the mode of delivery, many students are asked to be engaged in a new way.
+Teachers might hold live or video-recorded class lectures or activities, or parents might be given digital learning resources to work through with their children.
 Without effective support for children from teachers and parents at home, families can quickly become disengaged and frustrated.

 Eight tips to help your child maintain focus and stay engaged during distance learning are as follows:

 Understand the expectation for distance learning.
 How much time should students spend online for learning purposes?
-There are screen time considerations for all students, and older students can handle more extended amounts of time than younger students.
+There are screen time considerations for all students, and older students can handle longer periods than younger students.

-Your child’s teacher or school should provide some guidance for what is reasonable.
+Your child’s teacher or school should provide some guidance on what is reasonable.
 For young children, interaction and play are valuable for learning.
-Examples of activities that encourage interaction and play include learning games like scavenger hunts, arts and crafts, and activities where students can create their own fun engaging hands-on projects at home.
+Examples of activities that encourage interaction and play include learning games like scavenger hunts, arts and crafts, and activities that let students create their own fun, engaging, hands-on projects at home.

-Determine what type of activities work best for your child.
+Determine which activities work best for your child.
 Are there particular types of distance learning activities that your child prefers over others?
-For example, does your child work better with synchronous activities where they respond to a live instructor, or in-person sitting one-on-one with you?
+For example, does your child work better with synchronous activities where they respond to a live instructor, or in-person, one-on-one with you?
 What learning platforms seem to engage your child more than others?

 Encourage movement.
 Kids need to move their bodies frequently throughout the day.
 Allow time for exercise before your child is expected to focus on a distance learning task.